-- Conduct disorder often develops into APD, and these individuals all show the same kind of verbal skill deficits.
-The lack of verbal understanding may be the factor for what appears to be impulsiveness in these children.
-They may act on their own will when they aren’t able to comprehend what is going on.
+As stated previously, conduct disorder often develops into antisocial personality disorder, and these individuals still may show the same kind of verbal listening and speaking skill deficits in adulthood.
+The lack of verbal understanding may be the factor for what appears to be impulsiveness.

 - Alcohol or substance abuse.

-- Having other mental disorders like depression or anxiety.
+- Developing another mental condition such as depression or anxiety.

 Treatment of Antisocial Personality Disorder

 People with antisocial personality disorder may be reluctant to seek treatment, and in this case, a close friend or family member should offer their encouragement, and the earlier, the better.
 If an individual does seek treatment, it’s usually because legal problems have disrupted their life, and they don’t have the ability to cope or deal with the stress and fallout.

 Of the known methods, dialectical behavior therapy (DBT) and cognitive behavioral therapy (CBT) has proven to be successful for people with antisocial personality disorder.
 It’s effective for individuals who regularly attend and are involved in the sessions and complete all work that’s assigned outside of office visits.

 People with antisocial personality disorder tend to blame other people, have a low threshold for frustration and don’t usually have trusting relationships with others, making it difficult to work with them.
 In addition, they may have little motivation to improve.
 DBT assists by focusing on dialectical thinking (looking at more than one side of a problem) and can help the clients engage in more flexible thinking patterns.
 CBT helps them to understand how many problems are self-created and how his distorted perceptions hinder him from viewing himself the way other people do and thus changing.